shivamsn97/Pyxle/README.md

 The scaffold now mirrors a Next.js landing page: a single `.pyx` route renders a Tailwind-powered hero, feature cards, and quick-start commands with a built-in light/dark toggle.
 Branding assets (mark, wordmark, and grid pattern) live in `public/branding/`, Tailwind ships via `tailwind.config.cjs` + `postcss.config.cjs`, and the compiled stylesheet (`public/styles/tailwind.css`) is linked directly from the shared head so SSR answers are fully styled even when JavaScript is disabled.
 Run `npm run dev:css` alongside `pyxle dev` to keep the stylesheet fresh while editing.

 Prefer a narrative version?
-Follow the step-by-step guide in [`docs/walkthrough.md`](docs/walkthrough.md) to see the CLI, compiler, and dev server working together with screenshots and overlay tips.
+Follow the step-by-step guide that starts in [`docs/README.md`](docs/README.md) to see the CLI, compiler, and dev server working together with screenshots and overlay tips.

 ## Available Commands